 Many students prefer to use whichever text editor their instructor is using so that they can use the same color scheme and follow along in real time.
 This way, any differences between your code and the instructor’s code are easy to spot.

 The bottom line is that in our coding classes, you can code in any text editor that you choose; it’s truly a matter of personal preference.
 When you look at an app or a website, you can’t tell which text editor the programmers used.
-The sites that you design in our Web Development Certificate Program and the apps that you build in our Full Stack Web Development Certificate Program will be amazing, regardless of the text editor that you use.
+The sites that you design in our web development classes and bootcamps and the apps that you build in our Full Stack Web Development Certificate Program will be amazing, regardless of the text editor that you use.